swapnil96/cAdvisor-API/README.md

 # cAdvisor-API
 Metrics of docker swarm by using google cAdvisor API

+## Install
+System should have **go** installed.

+To use as a go package, install this package by -

+    go get github.com/swapnil96/cAdvisor-API

+This will make the package available for use.Then import this package by -

+    import "github.com/swapnil96/cAdvisor-API/utils"

+Then you are ready to go !!

 ## Structure of the Repo
 **UTILS** folder has the scripts for polling metrics